 Instructions

-- Peel and finely chop the onion.
-Please do the same with the garlic cloves: peel and finely chop them.
-Crush the caraway seeds coarsely in an electric grinder or by hand in a mortar.
-Salt (1 tsp), pepper (¼ tsp), and mix the ground beef.
-Peel potatoes and slice them into 1-inch (2.5 cm) cubes.
+- Make ahead: Peel and finely chop 1 onion.
+Do the same with 3 cloves garlic: peel and mince them.
+Crush 1 teaspoon caraway seeds coarsely in an electric grinder or by hand in a mortar.
+Peel 2 medium potatoes and slice them into 1-inch (2.5 cm) cubes.

-- In a heavy-bottomed soup pot or dutch oven, melt lard or vegetable oil over medium heat.
+- In a heavy-bottomed soup pot or dutch oven, melt 1 Tablespoon lard over medium heat.
 Add chopped onion and sauté while stirring until light brown.

-- Add the caraway seeds and the ground meat.
-Break the meat into small pieces while stiriing and sauté until all the juices that the meat has released have evaporated.
+- Add the caraway seeds and 2/3 pound ground beef.
+Break the meat into small pieces while stirring and sauté until all the juices that the meat has released have evaporated.
 Slightly turn up the heat to speed up the process.
 Stir frequently.

-- Add the flour to the meat.
+- Add 4 Tablespoons all-purpose flour to the meat.
 Reduce the heat to a third, and fry the flour with the meat for one minute, stirring constantly.

-- Stir, season with salt (the exact amount depends on the saltiness of the used broth), and ground pepper.
+- Stir, season with salt (the exact amount depends on the saltiness of the used broth), and 1/4 teaspoon ground black pepper.
 Bring to a boil.
 Then, reduce heat to a minimum.

-- Add potato cubes to the soup together with the dried marjoram.
+- Add potato cubes to the soup together with 1 Tablespoon dried marjoram.

 - Cook the soup over low heat for 15-20 minutes or until the potatoes are soft.
-Stir the soup occasionally so that it does not stick to the bottom.
+Stir the soup occasionally.
 If necessary, salt and pepper the finished soup to your liking.

 Notes